-Youngkin pick for medical advisor bucks trends on covid
+Youngkin pick for medical adviser bucks trends on covid

 More than 29,000 people have died of covid-19 in D.C., Maryland and Virginia in the nearly two years since the coronavirus was first detected.
 State and local officials have deployed an evolving patchwork of policies amid fluctuating infection rates, which have been sharply on the rise for weeks due to the omicron variant.

-Makary is chief of islet transplant surgery at Johns Hopkins and a professor at the Hopkins School of edicine and in the business school, where his research focuses on public health policy, vulnerable populations, disparities in health care and health-care costs, according to his official bio.
+Makary is chief of islet transplant surgery at Johns Hopkins and a professor at the Hopkins School of Medicine and in the business school, where his research focuses on public health policy, vulnerable populations, disparities in health care and health-care costs, according to his official bio.

 He is a Thomas Jefferson University-educated physician who completed his residency in surgery at MedStar Georgetown University Medical Center.
-He has been elected to the National Academy of Medicine and is the author of several books, including “The Price We Pay: What Broke American Health Care—and How to Fix It.”
+He has been elected to the National Academy of Medicine and is the author of several books, including “The Price We Pay: What Broke American Health Care — and How to Fix It.”

 Leana Wen, an emergency medicine physician and public health professor at George Washington University, has often crossed paths professionally with Makary, especially in Baltimore, where she was health commissioner.
 She also is a Washington Post contributing columnist.

-Wen, an advocate for vaccine and mask mandates, said she disagrees with Makary on many issues but praised him as a researcher grounded in science and data, who may not have the classical interpretation of studies he uses to back his opinions.
+Wen, an advocate for vaccine and mask mandates, said she disagrees with Makary on many issues but praised him as a researcher grounded in science and data who may not have the classical interpretation of studies he uses to back his opinions.

 “[Youngkin] is choosing an independent thinker who isn’t afraid to buck the establishment and has very strong views on how to expedite change and to overhaul bureaucratic processes,” she said.
 “It is true [Makary’s] views on covid are outside the mainstream on public health.
-I have always appreciated his ability to question conventional wisdom on public health … Both of these things can be true.”
+I have always appreciated his ability to question conventional wisdom on public health. … Both of these things can be true.”

 Wen and Makary have often faced off over pandemic policy, including in a closed lecture to retired general Wesley Clark’s leadership institute in August and around the same time in dueling pieces in U.S. News, in which Makary said, “I’m pro-vaccine but blanket requirements outside of health care go too far.”

-Note: Correction: An earlier version of this story incorrectly listed Ralph Northam’s political affiliation.
-He is a Democrat.
-The story has been corrected.